The Haunted Side of London part 1

 Sir Walter Raleigh

-Speaking of beheading, this man was also found himself imprisoned in the walls of the Tower of London three times and spent over 13 years.
-He attempted suicide during on confinement.
-His was eventually beheaded in 1603.
-And his ghost is said to roam around the prison.
+Speaking of beheading, Sir Walter Raleigh also found himself imprisoned in the walls of the Tower of London three times and spent over 13 years.
+He attempted suicide while in confinement which failed, leading to his beheading in 1603.
+Now, his ghost is said to roam around the prison.

 Other notable entities said to haunt the Tower of London:

 Thank you for joining me for Part 1 of The Haunted Side of London!
 This was very fun to write, especially since I could bring some of my own pictures as well!
-There’s more to come and I hope you can join me then as well!
+There’s more to come and I hope you can join me then!